Published on September 23, 2020

 Cyclical vs. Secular Growth

 Broadly speaking, growth falls into two categories – cyclical and secular.
-Cyclical growth can be thought of as passive, whereas secular growth is driven by a structural change in a sector, industry or company.
+Cyclical growth can be thought of as passive, whereas secular growth is driven by a structural change in a sector or industry.

 Cyclical Growth